olirice/flupy/README.md

 ```

 ### CLI
-flupy has a highly compatible command line interface that brings lazy piplines to your shell.
-Inputs to the `flu` command are automatically populated into a `Fluent` context named `_`.
+The flupy command line interface brings the same syntax for lazy piplines to your shell.
+Inputs to the `flu` command are auto-populated into a `Fluent` context named `_`.
 ````
 $ flu -h
 usage: flu [-h] [-f FILE] [-i [IMPORT [IMPORT ...]]] command